 - Eliminates the need for a used TIPM, repaired TIPM, or external relay

 - Removes power to the fuel pump after a crash

 - If you allowed your dealer to install an external relay by cutting wires under your TIPM per the recall for 2011-2013 Dodge Durango and Jeep Grand Cherokees, this plug-in system will not work.

 - Must be used with a TIPM-7 series fuse box.
+See our applicable vehicle chart below to confirm if this part will fit.
 It's normal to have mini-blade and cartridge fuses in different locations on this style TIPM, depending on your vehicle options and model.

 Download instructions for our TIPM Plug-In Fuel Pump Power Bypass/Test System.
 A printed color copy of these instructions is included with each order.